Satellite Images Create Better Business

 As we move towards a new entity in 2018, we will continue to highlight the progress of projects and importantly the opportunities for commercialisation and further investment.

 With this in mind, the annual CRCSI conference – held in Melbourne from 25-27 November is themed Outcomes, Application, Adoption.
-A program outline is now available online, with invitations for registration occurring from August.
+A program outline is now available with invitations for registration occurring from August.

 Our invitation-only conference for our partners, research community, participants and members is the once-a-year event that brings together the 400 individuals from across the globe who make up the research, investment and utilisation intellect of the CRCSI.
 Along with the opportunity to connect with the spatial industry’s best of the best, it's a chance to mix with the next generation of spatial leaders through our education program – 35 PhD and masters students.